Molar absorption coefficient (ε)

 Literature values of ε and log ε can be found scattered in various handbooks, although they are not always clearly labeled.
 They generally appear in context with absorption peaks or as the Y axis in spectral plots.

-Absorption coefficients for non-organic substances are rarely reported and very hard to find.
+Absorption coefficients for non-organic substances are rarely found in the literature.
 These are the only sources we know of:

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.